-As of March 9, 2016 there were 70 active groundwater rights within the Burrton IGUCA, 60 irrigation, 8 recreational, 1 industrial, 1 municipal and 1 hydraulic dredging (note that one of the rights shares two uses made of water, so the total number of rights is 70 instead of 71).
-Total authorized quantity for rights within the Burrton IGUCA is 7,637.09 acre-feet per year.
+As of September 20, 2016 there were 72 active groundwater rights within the Burrton IGUCA; 61 irrigation, 9 recreational, 1 industrial, 1 municipal and 1 hydraulic dredging.
+Note that one of the rights shares two uses made of water, so the total number of rights is 72 instead of 73 (Table 1).
+Total authorized quantity for rights within the Burrton IGUCA is 7,754.09 acre-feet per year.
 The points of diversion associated with the groundwater rights as well as the surrounding region are shown in Figure 9.
+Approximately 92% of the authorized quantity for groundwater was for irrigation uses.
+There were no surface water rights in the area at the time of this review.